basham/pxa.iu.edu/app/01-team.md

 <a href="mailto:jahkim@iu.edu" class="Contact-method Contact-method--email">jahkim@iu.edu</a>
 <a href="tel:+18128562280" class="Contact-method Contact-method--tel tel">(812) 856-2280</a>

-## Jenny Brown Hertel <span class="subtitle">User Experience Analyst</span>
-Jenny is a UX Analyst with a Master's degree in Human-Computer Interaction Design.
-She is interested in social media, usability, user research, and increasing the number of women who choose to work in technology-related fields.

-<a href="mailto:jlb3@iu.edu" class="Contact-method Contact-method--email">jlb3@iu.edu</a>
-<a href="tel:+18128562672" class="Contact-method Contact-method--tel tel">(812) 856-2672</a>
-<a href="https://twitter.com/jbhertel" title="Follow Jenny on Twitter" class="Contact-method Contact-method--twitter">jbhertel</a>

 ## Chris Basham <span class="subtitle">Lead Interaction Designer</span>
 Chris is an interaction designer with a Master's degree in Human-Computer Interaction Design, specializing in prototyping across a broad spectrum of physical and digital fidelities.
 He sketches with brush pens, sculpts sticky notes, mind maps the uncharted, and wrangles pixels.